BMC FM Recruitment 2023-2024

 How do residents get involved in social justice and advocacy work?

 The residents are very active in social justice causes both within the residency and out in the local community.
-Within the residency, they are involved in reproductive justice initiatives, local rallies, and bolstering our health equity curriculum.
-We have monthly health equity noon talks given by residents.
+Within the residency, they are involved in reproductive justice initiatives, local rallies, bolstering our health equity curriculum, and advocating for residents through the resident union (Committee on Interns and Residents).
+Our residents are key participants in the Boston chapter of the LADDER, a pipeline program for underrepresented Boston youth to gain exposure to healthcare.
 Additionally, we have dedicated workshops and training on health equity topics spread across the three years.

 Are there opportunities to do research/scholarly work?

 Yes!
 Our faculty are involved in projects from youth-led community-based participatory research to integrative medicine and beyond, and residents are able to get involved in ongoing projects.
 Residents complete a scholarly project and a quality improvement project over the course of three years on an area of their choice.
 Residents also lead journal clubs and give several noon conference talks.

 What are the global health opportunities in your program?

 The BMC FM residency program is the sponsoring institution for the family medicine program in Lesotho doing capacity-building work, registrar (resident) training, and collaborative research.
 Additionally, we have opportunities to work in other places residents can arrange- recent examples are Chiapas and Guatemala.
 Our faculty work at the national level throughout Southeast Asia on workforce development and capacity building in primary care, with both well-established partners (Vietnam more than 20 years), Cambodia, and new country consultations as well.

 What work is being done with LGBTQIA+ populations?